geometry¶

 - cls – If set, use

-as baseclass for the frame.
-OtherwiseCoordinateFrame
+clsas baseclass for the frame.
+OtherwiseCoordinateFrameis used.

 -